shmulikdav/Promptlock/README.md

 **Version control and behavioral regression testing for LLM prompts.**

 prompt-lock wraps your prompts with behavioral assertions and snapshot baselines.
 On every change, it runs the assertion suite and flags regressions — like Jest for LLM behavior.
+The lightweight, code-first alternative to promptfoo.
+TypeScript-native.
+Works with any LLM endpoint.
+Zero cloud dependencies.

 ## Demo